BLACKLITRO/fuse-introlab/lab03/README.md

 ## Lab three - Create a GIT repository for your code

-In this lab we are goin to sync our code with a new GIT repo.
-For this lab, we are going to use a Gogs Git server deployed into Openshift.
+In this lab we are going to sync our code with a new GIT repo.
+We are refering/using a Gogs Git server deployed into Openshift (In this [link](https://github.com/OpenShiftDemos/gogs-openshift-docker) you can see how to do that)
 You are free to use any other Git public/private repo like Github, Gitlab, etc.

 > We will be referencing this Git server url as: $GIT_URL